 In the latest episode of "Women and Body Shaming in the Legal Industry," we have a slide from a memo presented by Loyola Law School's externship director to law students, which Above the Law shared.
 It says, in relevant part: "I really don't need to mention that cleavage and stiletto heels are not appropriate office wear (outside of ridiculous lawyer TV shows), do I?
 Yet I'm getting complaints from supervisors ... "

 Look, I'm not going say that I'm immune from this -- I've given my share of fashion advice on this blog (for summer associates, OCI interviews and office parties).
-But, I'd like to think I did it in a reasoned, low-key manner -- and oh yeah, this is a blog -- it's written in part for entertainment, and is not the same as advice from your school, employer, or judge for that matter.
+But, I'd like to think I did it in a reasoned, low-key manner -- and oh yeah, this is a blog, so it's written in part for entertainment.
+It's not the same as advice from your school, employer, or judge, for that matter.

 But here's why this memo doesn't sit well with me.
 Its tone is belittling, the advice is directed only toward women, and it doesn't address the real issue -- that as women, we are judged on a different spectrum than male attorneys.
 So how should we handle being held up to a different standard than our male counterparts?